 Responsibility: Be accountable and evaluate effectiveness

 The College of Education strives to be the preeminent place society turns to solve pressing problems facing education, including health and wellness, and to be the college of choice for the preparation of educators and educational leaders.

-The mission of the College of Education is to recreate the landscape of education and health by providing research-based programs to prepare leaders who empower tomorrow’s citizens as lifelong learners, develop and disseminate knowledge, and contribute innovative ideas to solve problems of a diverse society.
+The mission of the College of Education is to recreate the landscape of education and health by providing research-based programs to prepare leaders who empower tomorrow’s citizens as lifelong learners, develop and disseminate knowledge, contribute innovative ideas, and to leverage the strengths of a diverse society.

 - Curriculum and Instruction